Nparte777/Machine_Learning/FaceRecog(sentdex)/README.md

 3.Run <python fRecognition.py> in Terminal.

--Notes Tested on Manjaro/Arch Linux with CUDA (dlib)
+- Note: Tested on Manjaro/Arch Linux with CUDA (dlib)